Why choose prescription safety glasses?

 Usage scenarios and industry applications

-Prescription safety glasses are useful in many settings where eye protection is necessary.
-From busy worksites to active sports, they help reduce the risk of eye injuries.
+Prescription safety glasses can be useful in many settings where eye protection is necessary.
+From busy worksites to active sports, they can help reduce the risk of eye injuries.

 Occupational safety